 Scoring Procedures Written Exam

-The score forms (bubble sheets) are marked electronically.
-The psychometrician carefully reviews all unsuccessful candidates’ score forms for any coding errors such as Candidate ID number, full name, Exam booklet version number, and accurate coding of erasures.
+The scores are marked electronically.
+The psychometrician carefully reviews all unsuccessful candidates’ scores for any coding errors such as Candidate ID number, full name and accurate coding of erasures.

 A panel of optometrists under the guidance of the psychometrician complete a review of test items.
 Certain items may be deleted from scoring for all candidates if they do not meet appropriate psychometric characteristics.
 For example, if the item fails to discriminate positively.
 Deleted items are removed from scoring for all candidates, thereby ensuring that reported results are valid and fair.

 After an examination, all results are verified before being sent to candidates.

 The OSCE examination has both interactive (stations that include a standardized patient) and non-interactive stations.

 For interactive stations, candidate performances are rated by examiners who have been trained in the use of the standardized checklist criteria for the station.
 Examiners rate a candidate’s performance on domains of Outcome, Performance, and Communication.

 For non-interactive stations, candidate responses are either computer marked, and ratings are generated for the Outcome and Performance domains, or candidate performance is rated on the Outcome and Performance domains by examiners trained in using the standardized checklist criteria for the station.

 Outcome ratings reflect the degree to which station objectives are met and range from (1) Unsolved, (2) Uncertain, (3) Marginal Solved, and (4) Problem Solved.